SenteraLLC/py-image-metadata-parser/README.md

 4) This creates the *image-parsing* environment that all scripts should be run in and installs the **imgparse** library for the scripts to reference.

+5) Within the top level of the repo in the *image-parsing* environment, run

+        >> pre-commit install

+   This will enforce all commits to adhere to **black** and PEP8 style conventions.

-5) To check it is properly installed, open a new Anaconda shell, navigate to **py-image-metadata-parser**, and run
+6) To check it is properly installed, open a new Anaconda shell, navigate to **py-image-metadata-parser**, and run

         >> activate image-parsing
         >> pytest